dharmeshkakadia/eris/libraries/compilers/lllc-server/README.md

 See [ethereum wiki](https://github.com/ethereum/cpp-ethereum/wiki/Building-on-Ubuntu) for dependencies (no need for qt)

-Note, eris stack is on a previous version of the languages (before the ABI spec) and so currently only support PoC6 LLL and Serpent 1.0
+Note, thelonious and its Genesis Doug were build on a previous version of the languages (before the ABI spec) and so currently only support PoC6 LLL and Serpent 1.0.
+But epm works fine using Solidity and Serpent on standard ethereum chains.

-Install `LLL` (eris LLL, which includes a few extra opcodes)
+To install `LLL` (eris LLL, which includes a few extra opcodes)

 ```
 git clone git@github.com:eris-ltd/eris-cpp